GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ### Instantiation

-To express that a resource is an instance of another resource (e.g. an Object is an instance of a Class, a Method return type is an instance of a type definition etc.) the statement
+To express that a resource is an instance of another resource (e.g. an object is an instance of a class, a method return type is an instance of a type definition etc.) the statement
 *rdf:type* is used.
 This statement expresses that the subject is an instance of the statement object.
-Use this statement in all cases where a class-instance semantics shall be expressed.
+Use this statement in all cases where class-instance semantics shall be expressed.

 ### Document outlines

 SpecIF defines resource class types useful for applications dealing with textual documentation.
 Typical application scenarios are
-* Document-based requirement specifications
+* Document-based requirement specifications,
-* User manuals
+* User manuals,
-* Any other kind of textual specifications or text documents
+* Any other kind of textual specifications or text documents.

 The following class diagram shows the SpecIF application for document structures.

 ![Resource and statement usage for document structures](./images/RequirementDocuments.png)

-* The 🖹	*Hierarchy* element is the root for a document
+* The 🖹	*Hierarchy* element is the root for a document,
-* A H *Heading* is used to define a heading text and to bring structure into a document
+* A 'H' *Heading* is used to define a heading text and to bring structure into a document,
-* A P *Paragraph* can be used to include some text paragraphs with no special semantics (e.g. prose text) in the document
+* A 'P' *Paragraph* can be used to include some text paragraphs with no special semantics (e.g. prose text) into the document,
 * A ✶ *Feature* and
 * a ↯ *Requirement* are, as explained above, important to describe benefits and needs of a system to develop.